MARKETProtocol/community/README.md

 ## How do we Work?

 We use a [GitHub board](https://github.com/orgs/MARKETProtocol/projects/1) to organize development tasks.
-[Here you can check](https://github.com/MARKETProtocol/community/blob/master/docs/project-management.md) how the project board is organized.
+[Here you can check](https://github.com/MARKETProtocol/community/blob/master/docs/project-management.md) how the project board is organized, and how to properly use the labels in the issues.

-GitHub issues labels are standardized across all of our repositories.
-Here you can check what each label means and how to properly use them // _link missing; w.i.p._

 ## Weekly Meeting